 - Time required to update planning application systems: The LPA currently use MIS LGS (specifically the Headway product) to administer its planning application process.
 The LPA were advised in mid-2014 that MIS LGS was being bought out.
 At that time the LPA were advised that the Headway product would be discontinued over the course of the next couple of years.
 The LPA have therefore been working towards a replacement solution.
-This should be resolved during 2018, with the new product being geared up to dealing with monitoring far more effectively than its predecessor (including SD indicators).
+This should be resolved by the end of this financial year, with the new product being geared up to dealing with monitoring far more effectively than its predecessor (including SD indicators).
 In the interim Headway remains the system depended upon by the LPA.
 It has not been possible for the LPA to acquire or require changes to Headway in the interim upgrades/modifications were not available due to the product being discontinued.
-This has therefore affected the logging and collecting of SD and will continue to do so until full migration on to a new system has been successfully completed. - The LPA acknowledges that as we are now half way through the third APR period (2016/17) that any new system will not be in place to fully capture details for the APR until the fifth APR (2018/19).
+This has therefore affected the logging and collecting of SD and will continue to do so until full migration on to a new system has been successfully completed. - The LPA acknowledges that any new system will not be in place to fully capture details for the APR 2019/20.